Linux slogin command

-If the ForwardAgent variable is set to "yes" (or see the description of the -A and -a options above) and the user is using an authentication agent, the connection to the agent is automatically forwarded to the remote side.
+If the ForwardAgent variable is set to "yes" (or see the description of the -A and -a options above) and the user uses an authentication agent, the connection to the agent is automatically forwarded to the remote side.

 Verifying Host Keys

-When connecting to a server for the first time, a fingerprint of the server's public key is presented to the user (unless the option StrictHostKeyChecking has been disabled).
+When connecting to a server for the first time, a fingerprint of the server's public key is presented to the user (unless the option StrictHostKeyChecking is disabled).
 Fingerprints can be determined using ssh-keygen:

 ssh-keygen -l -f /etc/ssh/ssh_host_rsa_key

 If the fingerprint is already known, it can be matched and the key can be accepted or rejected.
 Because of the difficulty of comparing host keys only by looking at hex strings, there is also support to compare host keys visually, using random art.
 By setting the VisualHostKey option to "yes", a small ASCII graphic gets displayed on eresource recordvery login to a server, no matter if the session is interactive or not.
 By learning the pattern a known server produces, a user can easily find out that the host key has changed when a completely different pattern is displayed.
 Because these patterns are not unambiguous however, a pattern that looks similar to the pattern remembered only gives a good probability that the host key is the same, not guaranteed proof.

-To get a listing of the fingerprints along with their random art for all known hosts, the following command line can be used:
+To get a listing of the fingerprints with their random art for all known hosts, the following command line can be used:

 ssh-keygen -lv -f ~/.ssh/known_hosts

 If the fingerprint is unknown, an alternative method of verification is available: SSH fingerprints verified by DNS.
-An additional resource record (RR), SSHFP, is added to a zone file and the connecting client can match the fingerprint with that of the key presented.
+An additional RR (resource record), SSHFP, is added to a zone file and the connecting client can match the fingerprint with that of the key presented.

 In this example, we are connecting a client to a server, "host.example.com".
 The SSHFP resource records should first be added to the zonefile for host.example.com:

 ssh-keygen -r host.example.com.

-The output lines will have to be added to the zonefile.
+The output lines have to be added to the zonefile.
 To check that the zone is answering fingerprint queries:

 dig -t SSHFP host.example.com